dailystory/docs/articles/changelog/2020/july.md

 ## July 29, 2020
 * bug with recaptcha check
 * convert status lookup to use httpclient
+* further optimize how send queue manages delivery and deletes
+* add randomization in for future scheduled emails

 ## July 28, 2020
 * add locks for patterns that are thread re-entrant